edwardsintegratedomics/DemoCode/SavioStuff/InstallationAdventures.md

 worth trying to skip this argument and only using it once R tells you something like `[PACKAGE NAME] is unavailable (for R version x.xx.xx)`

-Of course, this often needs to be combined with the above argument if the package is being installed *from* a nonstandard place *to* a nonstandard place, and the arguments can be chained normally via commas:

->install.packages("LOBSTAHS", repos="http://bioconductor.org/packages/3.8/bioc/", lib="/global/home/groups/fc_surfwill/modfiles")

 #### Installing with additional configure flags

 Finally, you may need to specify additional configuration arguments to the package installer.
 These are called *flags*,